Quick Exit

 Watch the SCIE Video Resource - Overview Using the MCA

-A deprivation of liberty that does not have the appropriate authorisation will be unlawful.
+A deprivation of liberty without the appropriate legal authorisation may be unlawful

 If you think someone is being deprived of their liberty without authorisation, contact the DoLS Coordinator for Warrington Adult Social Care 01925 443322